Must See Denver

 From stunning prehistoric fossils to an exploration of outer space, The Denver Museum of Nature & Science never fails to astound and amaze with realistic visions of the past, present and future.
 The Gates Planetarium is one of the most sophisticated planetariums in the country, giving visitors unparalleled insight into the workings of the cosmos, and the Phipps IMAX Theater features brilliantly filmed IMAX entertainment.
-The Museum also hosts blockbuster touring shows, including Maya: Hidden Worlds Revealed (through Aug.
-24, 2014).
+The Museum also hosts blockbuster touring shows, including Whales: Giants of the Deep (Oct.
+10, 2014 - Feb.
+15, 2015).

 2300 Steele St.

 Lions and tigers and bears – and so much more, on lovely grounds make the Denver Zoo one of the most popular zoos in America.
 Go underwater with polar bears at Northern Shores, or eyeball-to-eyeball with a gorilla in Primate Panorama.
 Predator Ridge recreates the plains of Africa with a pride of lions, while Tropical Discovery is rainforest teeming with crocodiles and gila monsters.
 The zoo's biggest new addition is Toyota Elephant Passage, a phenomenal 10-acre home for the Zoo's elephants, gibbons, rhinos and more, all in the heart of an re-created Asian village.

 The tree-shaded Cherry Creek neighborhood is just two miles from downtown and easily accessible by bike on the Cherry Creek Bike Path.